-Some British Christians seem to imply that the UK’s Christian heritage will be undermined by remaining in the EU.
+Some British Christians seem to imply that the UK’s Christian heritage would be undermined by remaining in the EU.
 It would be naïve to ignore the fact that the political leadership of the EU, like all political leadership might go wrong, or become undemocratic.
 But it is not true to say that the EU is less Christian than the UK.
 In the following statistics many of those claiming to be Christian may, of course, not be practising.
 Nevertheless the comparison of percentages in the various countries is useful in answering the question “Is the UK more Christian than the rest of Europe?”

 According to the 2011 Pew Forum, the percentage of people calling themselves Christians in a number of other countries is greater than in the UK.
 The UK had 72.6%.
 Italy had 85.1%, Spain 78.6%, Greece 89.5%, Ukraine 83.8%, Poland 94.3% and Romania 99.5%.
 Other countries included Germany with 70.8% and France with 63%.[i]